Girteka

-Girteka Logistics is Europe's leading asset based transport company based in the city of Vilnius, Lithuania.
+Girteka Group is a Lithuanian transport and logistics company based in the city of Vilnius, operating in Europe and Scandinavia.
 It was founded in 1996 by Mindaugas Raila who, at the age of 24, bought a single used truck complete with a trailer.

 Today, it is one of Europe's largest transport companies.
-The company delivers more than 820 000 full truck loads annually and grew organically from 600 trucks in 2010 to more than 9 000 trucks and 9 700 trailers operating in Europe, Scandinavia and CIS as of 2021.
+Girteka Group delivers more than 775,000 full truck loads (FTLs) every year, with more than 9,200 fully owned trucks and 9,800 trailers that operate in Europe.
+Up to 95% of jobs are dispatched electronically, resulting in 97–99% DIFOT.

+Today the company employs more than 23,000 people from more than 20 nationalities.
+Girteka Group has offices in Lithuania, Poland, Georgia, Denmark, Norway, Finland, Spain, Netherlands, Belgium, Ukraine, Belarus, Kazakhstan and Kyrgyzstan.